 Located in North Miami Beach, The Ancient Spanish Monastery has existed, in one form or another, since the 12th century.
 Originally constructed in Segovia, Spain, it was purchased in the early 20th century by newspaper magnate William Randolph Hearst and transported in pieces to the United States.
 In the 1950s, it was reassembled on its current location, and has welcomed visitors (and hosted special events, including copious weddings and film shoots) ever since.

-Adult admission is $10.
-Hours of operation are from 10am to 4:30pm, Monday through Saturday, and from 11am to 4:30pm on Sunday.
-There are three Catholic Masses on Sunday as well.
+Be warned that there are three Catholic Masses on most Sundays.
 Since closings for special events are frequent, visitors are advised to call ahead at all times.

 4. Cauley Square Historic Village